Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

             z:X //The integer/double Z coordinate
         }
     },
+    plaque_text:{ //The text this plaque will display.
+Default = ""
+        //Text component
+    },
     room:X, //Room number that this furniture is in.
 Default = room number of whoever is @s on function call, if absent = 0. tags:[] //A list of tags to append to the furniture's default tags used to target the furniture in functions.
 Default = none.
 }